andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 The application also contains a complete documentation for the RESTful API that is automatically generated with spring rest docs.
-You can find this in the directory _'build/asciidoc/html5'_ after performing a full gradle build.
+You can find this in the directory _'build/asciidoc/html5'_ after performing a full gradle build or online here: [REST API documentation](https://andifalk.github.io/secure-oauth2-oidc-workshop/api-doc.html).

 The domain model of this application is quite simple and just consists of _Book_ and _User_ models.
-The packages of the application are organized as follows:
+The packages of the application are organized according to the different application layers:

-* api: Contains the complete RESTful service
+* __api__: Contains the complete RESTful service
-* business: The service classes (quite simple for workshop, usually these contain the business logic)
+* __business__: The service classes (quite simple for workshop, usually these contain the business logic)
+* __dataaccess__: All domain models and repositories

+In addition there more packages with supporting functions:

-* common: Classes that are reused in multiple other packages
+* __common__: Classes that are reused in multiple other packages
-* dataaccess: All domain models and repositories
-* config: All spring configuration classes
+* __config__: All spring configuration classes
-* security: All security relevant classes, e.g. a _UserDetailsService_ implementation
+* __security__: All security relevant classes, e.g. a _UserDetailsService_ implementation

 ### REST API

 To call the provided REST API you can use curl or httpie.
-For details on how to call the REST API please consult the [REST API documentation](../docs/api-doc.html) which also provides sample requests for curl and httpie.
+For details on how to call the REST API please consult the [REST API documentation](https://andifalk.github.io/secure-oauth2-oidc-workshop/api-doc.html) which also provides sample requests for curl and httpie.

 ### Users and roles